Scroll to content

 Phonics:

 Each week ebooks and interactive games will be uploaded to your child’s Bug Club account.
 Playing these games and reading along with the read to me option will significantly improve your child’s fluency, recognition of high frequency words and will help to consolidate the sounds and spellings taught that week.
+Other homework or flashcards may be sent home to practise a concept or high frequency words the children have been learning that week.

 Maths: